mhwombat/nix-for-numbskulls/flake-recipes.md

   shows how to package a Haskell program.

 - The [hello-flake-python](https://codeberg.org/mhwombat/hello-flake-python) repo
-  shows how to package a Haskell program.
+  shows how to package a Python program.